marpor/codingpirates/shaders/painting_with_math/part08_extensions.md

 ---
 # {{ page.title }}

+After building the main effect, you might be curious about what else is possible.
+Think of this section as a playground: try small changes, see what happens, and build your own style.
+None of these steps are required, but they're great experiments to push your shader skills further.

 These are optional explorations your students can toggle on/off.

 ### A. Post “blur” (cheap, approximate)